|

 had on super computers, enabling them to shrink to the size of a laptop

-dramatic growth in the foreseeable future.
+dramatic growth for the foreseeable future.

 The directory of nanotechnology companies listed on Nanotech Now